Anthony J. Pennings, PhD

 Princeton University — John von Neumann National Supercomputer Center, JvNC

 However, it soon became apparent that they would not adequately serve the scientific community.
-Gore began to support high-performance computing and networking projects, particularly the National Science Foundation Authorization Act where he added two amendments, one calling for more research on the “Greenhouse Effect” and other calling for an investigation of future options for communications networks for connecting research computers.
+Gore began to support high-performance computing and networking projects, particularly the National Science Foundation Authorization Act, where he added two amendments, one calling for more research on the “Greenhouse Effect” affecting climate change and the other calling for investigating future options for communications networks for connecting research computers.
 This Computer Network Study Act would specifically examine the requirements for data transmission capabilities conducted through fiber optics, data security, and software capability.
-The NSFNET decision to chose TCP/IP in 1985 as the protocol for the planned National Science Foundation Network (NSFNET) would pave the way for the Internet.
+The NSFNET’s decision to choose TCP/IP in 1985 as the protocol for the planned National Science Foundation Network (NSFNET) would pave the way for the Internet.

-In the Supercomputer Network Study Act of 1986 Gore proposed to direct the Office of Science and Technology Policy (the Office) to study critical issues and options regarding communications networks for supercomputers at universities and Federal research facilities in the United States and required the Office to report the results to the Congress within a year.
-The bill got attached to the Senate Bill S. 2184: National Science Foundation Authorization Act for Fiscal Year 1987 but it was never passed.
+In the Supercomputer Network Study Act of 1986, Gore proposed to direct the Office of Science and Technology Policy (the Office) to study critical issues and options regarding communications networks for supercomputers at universities and Federal research facilities in the United States and required the Office to report the results to the Congress within a year.
+The proposal was attached to the Senate Bill S. 2184: National Science Foundation Authorization Act for Fiscal Year 1987, but it was never passed.

-Still, a report was produced that pointed to the potential role of the NSF in networking supercomputers and in 1987 the NSF agreed to manage the NSFNET backbone with Merit and IBM.
-In October 1988 Gore sponsored additional legislation for “data superhighways” in the 100th Congress.
-S.2918 National High-Performance Computer Technology Act of 1988 And later H.R.3131 – National High-Performance Computer Technology Act of 1989 sponsored by Rep. Doug Walgren to amend the National Science and Technology Policy, Organization, and Priorities Act of 1976 and direct the President, through the Federal Coordinating Council for Science, Engineering, and Technology (Council), to create a National High-Performance Computer Technology Plan and to fund a 3 Gigabit network for the NSFNET.
+Still, a report was produced that pointed to the potential role of the NSF in networking supercomputers, and in 1987, the NSF agreed to manage the NSFNET backbone with Merit and IBM.
+In October 1988, Gore sponsored additional legislation for “data superhighways” in the 100th Congress.
+S.2918 National High-Performance Computer Technology Act of 1988 and later H.R.3131 – National High-Performance Computer Technology Act of 1989 was sponsored by Rep. Doug Walgren to amend the National Science and Technology Policy, Organization, and Priorities Act of 1976.
+It directed the President, through the Federal Coordinating Council for Science, Engineering, and Technology (Council), to create a National High-Performance Computer Technology Plan and to fund a 3 Gigabit backbone network for the NSFNET.

 It paved the way for S.272 High-Performance Computing and the National Research and Education Network (1991-1992) sponsored by Al Gore that passed and was signed by President George H.W.
 Bush on December 9, 1991.
 Often called the Gore Bill, it led to the development of the National Information Infrastructure (NII) and the funding of the National Research and Education Network (NREN).